hirasunaryou/finger-controlled-breakout/README.md

 - Calibration shortcuts: Press `C` to toggle calibration mode in the debug window, and `R` to clear saved calibration.
 - Mirror input when needed: `python -m src.main --mirror`
 - Adjust smoothing if motion feels too snappy or sluggish: `python -m src.main --smoothing-alpha 0.15 --smoothing-deadzone 0.01`
-- Show the debug overlay (stick picture, x values, pinch state, FPS): `python -m src.main --show-debug-overlay`
+- Show the debug overlay (stick picture, x values, pinch state, FPS): `python -m src.main --show-debug-overlay` (use `--no-debug-window` to disable the preview entirely).
 - Calibrate camera reach: run camera mode, press `C`, then follow the prompts: pinch at your leftmost comfortable point, then pinch at the rightmost point.
 The values save to `~/.finger_breakout.json` and load automatically.
+If the HUD complains that the span is too small, move your hand farther apart before pinching again.
+- Rotate/flip tips: `--rotate 180` when your webcam is upside down, add `--flip-x` or `--flip-y` if the mirrored view feels wrong even after `--mirror`.
+- Performance tips: lower camera resolution with `--camera-width 640 --camera-height 480`, skip some inference frames via `--inference-every 2`, or hide the preview window with `--no-debug-window`.

 ## CLI options (examples)
 - Force keyboard-only mode: